TetraPlex-org/central/Documentation/FAQ.md

+# Who are in your team?

+People who are really dedicated to making great open source software and/or industry veterans.
+We are dreamers with potentially world changing ideas.
+We are fun to work and talk with and please check our other github repos.
+If this resonates with you we invite you to contact us to see if you would fit in.

 # Why are you attempting to build another chat/social network app when there are so many?

 We want to enable high quality communication even on connections that have high latency.